johnpeart/johnpeart.github.io/src/posts/blogpost/2016-08-21-when-my-blog-post-went-viral.md

 Clearly this tragic event had touched people, and this letter helped them to process it and educate others.
 I received a lot of kind words, like these from a school teacher in Ireland:

 > [...]
 Next week is my last lesson with a citizenship class, and I hope you don't mind if I read your letter to them.
-I don't know, but it's likely that some of those kids are LGBT and I want them to feel valued. [...]
+I don't know, but it’s likely that some of those kids are LGBT and I want them to feel valued. [...]

 There was this from a father in Australia: